 - Fun T-Shirt: Most competitors wear custom T-shirts to the course.
 Their loved ones will often wear shirts matching theirs as well.

 - Game-Breaking Bug: Has been known to occur on several occasions, although most often the affected runs are re-taped and never mentioned on television.

 - Golden Snitch: Averted in the international team competitions.
 The round structure is 1-2-3-Tiebreaker.

-- Harder Than Hard: You'd have to be as strong as a rock climber just to clear Stage One.
+- Harder Than Hard: Despite nearly 1,000 people trying every year, it would be seven years before anyone completed the entire course, when Geoff Britten and Isaac Caldiero finally climbed the mountain.
+You'd have to be as strong as a rock climber just to clear Stage One.

 - I Know Mortal Kombat: One participant in 2014 said he honed his skills playing Dance Dance Revolution.
 Subverted when he went out on the second obstacle of the qualifier.

 - Incredibly Lame Pun: Both hosts, but more often Akbar, use the competitor's profession to make a terrible pun on nearly every run.
 Some examples:Akbar: [competitor was a school teacher] She deserves an apple!!Akbar: [competitor was a stand-up comedian] The joke has been on *him* the last few seasons!!Akbar: [competitor was a cowboy] He is back on that horse!